 - Skin infections

+While most urgent cares offer extended hours in the evenings, they are typically not open 24 hours a day.
 Before you take your child to an urgent care location, check to make sure they see children of all ages.
-Children's Health PM Urgent Care offers care 365 days a year for non-life-threatening conditions in newborn babies through college-age patients.
+Children’s Health PM Pediatric Urgent Care offers care 365 days a year for non-life-threatening conditions in newborn babies through college-age patients.

 When can you use a virtual visit for a child?

-Common health conditions in children that can be treated using virtual visits include:
+Many common health conditions in children can be treated using virtual visits, including:

 - Allergies